garymsx/xsm-vscode-extension/en/README.md

 3. Open the command palette and run `xsm build`.
    The .xsm file will be assembled and a .com file will be generated.

-4. Transfer the generated .com file to MSX-DOS, CP/M, or other compatible systems and run it.
+4. Transfer the generated .com file to an MSX-DOS or CP/M system and run it.